 Permanent Installations Work

 With more than six decades of experience in professional audio, the creation of the Design & Installation Division at Masque was a natural progression.
 Masque has had great success in working on AV installations with some of the finest acousticians and AV designers in the country.
-Our team has also successfully designed custom installation creations of our own.
+Our award winning team has also successfully designed custom installation creations of our own.
 We take pride in these partnerships and in the outcome of complex, state-of-the art AV integration.
 Our dedicated permanent AV installations team is equipped with the experience, understanding and tools to ensure that your installation needs are more than met.
 Masque offers AV installation consultation, design and integration services, and system integration.
 We also provide in-house engineering, AutoCAD drafting, project management and training.
 We are fortunate to have long-standing relationships with the highest quality manufacturers of pro-audio equipment.
 Our partnerships allow us to pass savings to our clients.
 Current and satisfied clients include 54 Below, St. Bartholomew’s Church, and The New Victory Theater, among others.

 “Our sense of wanting to do a good job is what defines us at Masque Sound.
 We’re committed to following through – the ends of jobs are really tough.
 The easy work happens in the beginning and the difficult parts come later.
 We end the job strong, end it well – we leave the client feeling ‘Wow, they did a great job, even when the going got tough.”
 That’s what sets Masque apart.” – Matthew Peskie, AV Installations Department Manager